john-overton/yet-another-wiki-demo/docs/DevPlanning/Development Plan.md

 1. **Infrastructure Setup** [ ]
    - Set up the production environment on Vercel
-   - Configure PocketBase for production use
+   - Configure PostgresSQL for production use

 2. **Deployment Pipeline** [ ]
    - Set up the CI/CD pipeline using GitHub Actions